tetra-code/cse_y2_notes/Q1/CG/week2.md

 T * S * P = P'         S * T * P != P'

+Three main operations to transformation:

+- Scale (scale by z axis by 5, multiply the vector (1, 1, 5))
+- Translation
+- Rotation

+To remember:
+- Scaling should always come first before any other operation
+- for translation only give value that you want to move. otherwise, 0 for the rest (not 1)
+- If an object is on the origin and we rotate by an axis, it will rotate while the object is still in the current location.
+- If an object is on the origin and we first translate and then rotate by an axis, the translated coordinates will also be affected by the rotation, thus the translated distance will also be rotated.
+- Not possible to achieve same-location rotation while the coordinates is not in the center and rotate by an axis

 ## Complex objects
 Objects are often defined as many components.
 It is the result of multiple objects at precise coordinaes of each other.
-We concatenate matrices to place objects
+We concatenate matrices to place objects.

 Lets say a group of matrices make a complex arm object of multiple components.
 If we apply a new matrix in the beginning, it will propagate to the rest of the matrices and the whole arm will move based on the new added matrix:

 ![Image](../../images/propagaion.PNG)

+### Order
 As mentioned before the order matters.
 Say you want to apply operations to a point P in this order:
 1. T
 2. R